-If you don’t feel comfortable (or safe, of course) speaking with your ex, you may want to consider writing a letter containing the above, and not sending it.
+If you don’t feel comfortable (or safe) speaking with your ex, you may want to consider writing a letter containing the above, and not sending it.
 Sometimes, the act of writing can be helpful in the moving on process, even if you don’t share your words with the intended recipient.

-Arzt breaks this stage down: “Not everyone experiences this phase, but the symptoms include detachment from reality and a sense of denial as to your current reality," she says.
+“Not everyone experiences this phase, but the symptoms include detachment from reality and a sense of denial as to your current reality," says Artz.
 "Numbness can last anywhere from a few hours after the breakup to several weeks."

-The denial or bargaining stage is when you’re having a hard time acknowledging that your relationship is over.
-“It’s a common defense mechanism used to help numb the intensity of the situation," says Harrison.
-"A person in denial lives with the false hope that things will go back to the way they were before, and this person is ultimately unwilling to move on."
-People in denial may turn to bargaining tactics in an attempt to try and save their relationship, which very rarely work.
+The denial stage is when you’re having a hard time acknowledging that your relationship is over.
+“It’s a common defense mechanism used to help numb the intensity of the situation,” says Megan Harrison, LMFT, a sex therapist and founder of Couples Candy.
+“A person in denial lives with the false hope that things will go back to the way they were before, and this person is ultimately unwilling to move on.”

 “Many people fall into denial when they feel a loss of identity without their significant other,” says Harrison.
 “Remember that you are your own person, with your entire future ahead of you.
 Be encouraged by the fact that new life ambitions, goals, and dreams will replace your old ones.”

-Harrison stresses: Don't use drugs and alcohol to deal with your pain.
+Harrison recommends prioritizing self-care during this stage.
 Re-shift your focus to beneficial self-care activities like exercising, reading a new book, or pampering yourself with an at-home spa treatment.